croonix/go-helper/README.md

 ## Usage

-Here is a basic example of how to use it:
+To use, only import as `helper` and use it:

 ```go
 package main